 Minimum Offshore Bank Account Requirements:

-- A notarized copy of the beneficial owner's passport
+- A certified copy of the beneficial owner's passport photo page

 - A recent utility bill as proof of address

 There are over 80 banks in Panama alone with about as many lists of requirements.
 There are about 30 more jurisdictions with banking secrecy.
 Thus, the choice of bank depends on each client’s individual needs.
 Click here for a no obligation assessment of your case.
 Once you incorporate with us, we will help you decide the best bank for your particular needs.
 The following is a general list of requirements that are common to most banks.